 Draw by agreement

-It is a type of draw in chess, which occurs when both players mutually agree for a draw.
+It is a type of draw in chess, which occurs when both players mutually agree on a draw.
 So if you and your opponent agree to draw then no matter where your king is you can’t move your king in fact you don’t need to do it too!

-Whenever the same position is repeated for three times then the player can claim for a draw.
-But if forgets then according to new fivefold repetition rule the game ends in a draw automatically after the repetition of moves for at least five times.
+Whenever the same position is repeated three times then the player can claim a draw.
+But if one forgets then according to the new fivefold repetition rule the game ends in a draw automatically after the repetition of moves at least five times.

 You can read my article about repetition of moves in chess for further information on this topic.

 50 move rule

-As per the standard chess rules, If no pawn movement and no capture has been made within the last 50 moves then the player with the turn to move can claim for a draw.
+As per the standard chess rules, If no pawn movement and no capture has been made within the last 50 moves then the player with the turn to move can claim a draw.
 However, if he/she forgets, then the game is automatically drawn by the new 75 move rule.

 The 75 move states that if no pawn movement and no capture is made within the last 75 moves then the game is drawn by the intervention of the arbiter (referee).

 Insufficient mating material